RaymondNwambuonwo/JavaScript-Bank/README.md

 ![Screen Shot 2021-01-23 at 10 09 55 AM](https://user-images.githubusercontent.com/54545904/105601932-365ad500-5d63-11eb-8ab8-084531fda4ab.png)

-## Deployed Site
+## How to open/use
-Clone or fork repository.
+1. Clone or fork repository.
-Open on your local server.
+2. Open on your local server.

 # Future Development
 In the future I am looking to add a more dynamic look to the layout.